rachaelbabister/blush-bakes-blog/README.md

 ### Imagery

 The type of imagery used on the website is all photography.
 The logo was designed by me, and the main header photo was taken by myself.
-The recipe photo's have been taken from Google search and are referenced in Credits.
+The recipe photos have been taken from Google search and are referenced in Credits.

 ### Wireframes